Azure/ResourceModules/docs/wiki/The CI environment - Pipeline usage.md

 1. Push the local changes to the repository (using a branch that is not [main\|master]).
 1. On the DevOps platform, navigate to your pipelines and select the pipeline that was registered for the module you updated.
 1. Select the branch with your updated template.
-1. (Optionally) disable the `Remove deployed module` input parameter in case you don't want to apply the default behavior, and want to skip the deletion of the test-deployed resource to check it after deployment.
+1. (Optionally) disable the `Remove deployed module` input parameter in case you don't want to apply the default behavior and want to skip the deletion of the test-deployed resources to check them post-deployment.
 1. (Optionally) adjust the `Publish prerelease module` flag in case you want to publish a prerelease version of your updated module from your development branch.
 1. Trigger the pipeline.